-Domestic violence impacts on children can foster serious anxiety and distress and lead to an increased risk of physical injury during an incident and distress from witnessing the physical and emotional suffering of a parent and parental conflict.
-Whilst domestic abuse can impact on parenting and caring capacity physically; due to injuries, the impact on parenting is subtler.
+The impact of domestic violence on children can foster serious anxiety and distress, and lead to an increased risk of physical injury during an incident, as well as distress from witnessing the physical and emotional suffering of a parent and parental conflict.
+Whilst domestic abuse can impact on parenting and caring capacity physically, due to injuries, the impact on parenting is subtler.

 Exposure to psychological and emotional abuse can result in a loss of confidence, depression, feelings of degradation, problems with sleep, isolation, and increased use of medication and alcohol for women who are abused.
-The impact of domestic violence on children increases when directly abused, when they see the abuse of a parent, or helping to conceal assaults.
-Support from siblings, wider family, friends, school and community can act as protective factors for children in this situation.
+The impact of domestic violence on children increases when they are directly abused, when they see the abuse of a parent, or help to conceal assaults.
+Support from siblings, wider family, friends, school and community can act as protective factors for children in these situations.

-Official Government policy involves the re-launch of the highly successful This is Abuse campaign, including collaborations with Hollyoaks and MTV, and with a new focus on reaching young male perpetrators[88].
+Official Government policy involves the re-launch of the highly successful This is Abuse campaign, including collaborations with Hollyoaks and MTV, and with a new focus on reaching young male perpetrators[86].

-In addition, the national roll-out of the domestic violence disclosure scheme (Clare's Law), allowing the police to disclose information to the public about a partner's previous violent offending together with a domestic violence protection order preventing perpetrators returning to their home for up to 28 days started in 2014[89, 90].
+In addition, roll-out of the national domestic violence disclosure scheme (Clare's Law) allows the police to disclose information to the public about a partner's previous violent offending.
+This works together with a domestic violence protection order started in 2014, which prevents perpetrators returning to their home for up to 28 days[87, 88].

-NICE [Domestic violence and abuse: multi-agency working, PH50] have denoted recommendations to prevent and improving outcomes in domestic violence and abuse[91] alongside a DH policy paper on a public health approach to violence prevention for England[92].
+NICE [Domestic violence and abuse: multi-agency working, PH50] have denoted recommendations to prevent and improving outcomes in domestic violence and abuse[89] alongside a DH policy paper on a public health approach to violence prevention for England[90].

-Finally, '16 Days of Action Against Domestic Violence', a campaign supported by PHE and the Corporate Alliance Against Domestic Violence is aimed at supporting businesses to address domestic abuse spanning across 16 days from 25th November annually [93].
+Finally, '16 Days of Action Against Domestic Violence', a campaign supported by PHE and the Corporate Alliance Against Domestic Violence is aimed at supporting businesses to address domestic abuse spanning across 16 days from 25th November, annually[91].